Clandestine HUMINT operational techniques: Agent group

 Less valuable than a separated acting agent but still of importance, was the agent group, which migrated from diplomatic or civilian contact, to the in-country illegal rezidentura (resident and infrastructure), to direct communications with the center.
 The leader of such a group is called, in Soviet terminology, a gropovod, and is conceptually the only member of the group that communicates with Moscow.
 In reality, clandestine communications personnel may be aware of the direct contact, but newer electronics allow the leader to manage his or her only communications.

 Suvorov makes the important point that "A group automatically organises itself.
 The GRU obviously considers family groups containing the head of the family and his wife and children to be more secure and stable.
 The members of such a group may work in completely different fields of espionage."
 The pattern of having groups that are self-organizing and have preexisting ties, making them virtually impossible to infiltrate, has survived the GRU and is common in terrorist networks.

-Other agents recruited by residencies are gradually organised into agent groups of three to five men each.
-Usually, agents working in one particular field of espionage are put together in one group.
-Sometimes a group consists of agents who for various reasons are known to each other.
-Let us suppose that one agent recruits two others. ...
-Thus to a certain extent the members of agent groups are completely isolated from Soviet diplomatic representation.
-The agent group is in contact with the undercover residency for a period of time, then gradually the system of contact with the residency comes to an end and orders begin to be received directly from Moscow.
-By various channels the group sends it material directly to Moscow.
-Finally the contact with Moscow becomes permanent and stable and the agent group is entirely separated from the residency.
-With gradual changes in personnel at the residency, like the resident himself, the cipher officers and the operational officers with whom there was once direct contact, nobody outside the Centre will know of the existence of this particular group.
-Should it happen that operating conditions become difficult, or that the embassy is blockaded or closed down, the group will be able to continue its activities in the same way as before.